 To create a fun event, some clubs incorporate auctions.
-They create a team of students charged with contacting specific businesses, alumni, and GSM business partners to ask for donated items, events or experiences that could be used as auctionitems.
-This is considered a fundraising endeavor and should be reviewed by the aboveGSM staff.
+They create a team of students charged with contacting specific businesses, alumni, and GSM business partners to ask for donated items, events or experiences that could be used as auction items.
+This is considered a fundraising endeavor and should be reviewed by the GSM Development Unit.

-PLANNING EVENTS

-Conceptualize and Envision
+PLANNING EVENTS Conceptualize and Envision

 - Who is on the event planning team?
 Assign tasks:

 - Programming

 - Logistics (venue, AV, food and drink, virtual)

-- Finding speakers
+- o Finding speakers

 - Funding

 - Invitations/RSVP

-- Promotion and Marketing
+- o Promotion and Marketing

 - What is the purpose or objective of the event?

 - Will there be a theme?

 - What is the programming (speakers, activities, etc.)?

 - Who will attend this event?

 - Who will be in charge of promotion and marketing, reserving the venue and other logistics, and organizing your team to obtain sponsors?

 - Who will sponsor the event?